bucketco/bucket-javascript-sdk/FEEDBACK.md

 ## Internationalization (i18n)

-The Feedback UI currently only comes in English.
-You can supply your own translation keys that will be used insude the UI by passing an object with your own translation keys.
+By default, the feedback UI is written in English.
+However, you can supply your own translations by passing an object to the options to either or both of the `bucket.init(options)` or `bucket.requestFeedback(options)` calls.
+These translations will replace the English ones used by the feedback interface.
+See examples below.

 See [default english localization keys](./src/feedback/config/defaultTranslations.tsx) for a reference of what translation keys can be supplied.